 - Screw Driver

 Cut a groove in the trim board to allow the plywood to be recessed inside.
 I cut a 3/8″ deep by 3/4″ wide groove using a table saw.
 It could be done with a skill saw if done carefully to keep the groove straight and consistent.
 I cut the 8′ piece of trim in half, just for ease of working with the pieces.

-Cut trim board to form outside edge of box.
-Using a chop saw, I cut the trim boards using miter joints (45 degree angles), making sure to plan for the groove being on the inside of the box.
+Cut a trim board to form the outside edge of the box.
+Using a chop saw, I cut the trim boards using miter joints (45-degree angles), making sure to plan for the groove being on the inside of the box.
 My box’s outside dimensions were 12″ x 25.5″.

 Layout holes for tubing/bottles.
 See above for my layout.

 Drill 1/2″ holes for each tube/bottle.
 1/2″ worked perfect for the tubing/piping in the next steps (encloses the electrical cables and supports the bottle) that I used, but if you use different tubing, just make sure it fits through the hole, but not by too much since the bottle will hang on the lip of the plywood at each hole.

 Sand away!
 Sand to remove all pencil marks and excess glue.
 Use higher grit to finish nicely

 Clean using rags and pouring on some acetone.
 This will clean up any dirt/sawdust on the box and will dry almost instantly.